deanomus/docker-compose-files/bitwarden/README.md

 ## ⚠️**IMPORTANT**⚠️
-When using this server, please report any bugs or suggestions to [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) directly, regardless of whatever clients you are using (mobile, desktop, browser...).
+If you using this server, please report any bugs or suggestions to [bitwarden_rs](https://github.com/dani-garcia/bitwarden_rs) directly, regardless of whatever clients you are using (mobile, desktop, browser...).
 DO NOT use the official support channels.